GPUOpen-Tools/radeon_gpu_detective/documentation/source/index.rst

    * Please note, Hardware Crash Analysis feature is enabled by default.
    * Optionally, provide PDB search paths in the "DXC shader PDB Search Paths" field to enable high-level shader details in the crash analysis report.
    * For more information about the Hardware Crash Analysis and Debug Info features, please see the RGD :doc:`help_manual`.
+   * Optionally, enable wave SGPRs and VGPRs collection to get more information about the resource descriptors used by an in-flight instruction at the time of the crash.
+This will increase the size of the generated .rgd file.

 .. image:: images/select-text-output-format.png